Employer Branding and How It Can Attract Quality Candidates

-When people think of “branding,” they usually associate the word with whatever first comes to mind in relation to a company, such as a logo, brand personality, and general consumer company perception.
-These all enhance general brand awareness but don’t quite touch on employer branding.
+When people think of the word “branding,” they usually associate the word with whatever first comes to mind in relation to a company, such as a logo, brand personality, and general consumer company perception.
+These all enhance general brand awareness, but don’t quite touch on employer branding.

-Employer branding refers to a company’s reputation as an employer and what this means for someone who works there.
+Employer branding refers to a company’s reputation as an employer, and what this means for those who work there.
 It’s your company’s identity and what people can expect from you.
-Long story short: how do people feel about working for you?
+In short: how do people feel about working for you?

 4 Components of Employer Branding

-As ambiguous and diverse as employer branding can be, there’s a set of factors that make up each company’s brand.
-No two brands look the same, but when you break it down you can get a better understanding of how your individual company looks from the outside.
+As diverse as employer branding can be, there’s a set of factors that make up each company’s brand.
+No two brands look the same, but when you break it down, you can get a better understanding of how your individual company looks from the outside.

 The general recipe for employer branding is as follows: culture + employee opinions + candidate opinions + corporate brand.